 venn diagram showing overlapping ESG/ CSR and social value with digital inclusion in the overlap

-A trifecta is: 1. a form of betting in which the punter selects the first three place-winners in a race in the correct order.
-2. Any achievement involving three successful outcomes.
+1. A bet in which the punter selects the first three place-winners in a race or

-ESG, CSR and social value all allow businesses to place winning bets on digital inclusion (DI) – singly and in a combined way.
+ESG, CSR and social value allow businesses to place winning bets on digital inclusion (DI) – singly and in a combined way.

 Understanding the language